A $61,847 Sunday afternoon

 On a Sunday in May 2026, my internal AI setup helped me ship the equivalent of $30,800–$61,847 of senior WordPress® work in 14 hours.
 The number is honest because the file behind it is honest about its own gaps.
 The system that produces both is called AIOS.
-What follows is what it is, how I use it on client engagements, and what that Sunday on my own site looked like through it.
+The log behind that number is the same file that named the 64% accounting gap before I did.

 What AIOS is, in plain words